pressureless/paper_md/papers/Pipeline/pipeline.md

 where $λ > 0$ represents the position along the ray.

 ## Lightfield Reconstruction
-Our aim is to reconstruct $L(α, x, y)$ from a sparse set of input views $Iˆ$ with $i =1,...,n$.The first step is to map the captured input images into the coordinate frame of $L$ by associating each input image Iˆ withacameraangleα usingtheestimatedcameracalibration.In order to approximate the ideal camera setup described in the previous section, where all cameras reside on a circle, we align each input image $Iˆ$ with the expected input at angle $α_i$ by applying the corresponding homography.
+Our aim is to reconstruct $L(α, x, y)$ from a sparse set of input views $\hat{I}_i$ with $i =1,...,n$.The first step is to map the captured input images into the coordinate frame of $L$ by associating each input image $\hat{I}_i$ with a camera angle $α_i$ using the estimated camera calibration.
+In order to approximate the ideal camera setup described in the previous section, where all cameras reside on a circle, we align each input image $\hat{I}_i$ with the expected input at angle $α_i$ by applying the corresponding homography.
 Referring to the thus transformed images as $I_i$, we now have

 $$L(α_i, x, y) \approx I_i(x, y)$$

-Then, the problem of reconstructing $L$ comes down to performing an accurate view interpolation in α.
-For an accurate image space approach, it is important to understand how a given 3D point X moves in (x,y) when varying the camera angle α.
+Then, the problem of reconstructing $L$ comes down to performing an accurate view interpolation in $α$.
+For an accurate image space approach, it is important to understand how a given 3D point $X$ moves in $(x,y)$ when varying the camera angle $α$.

 Trajectories of Scene Points in Image Space.
-Rather than considering the projection of a fixed 3D point when rotating the camera about the origin o by some angle α , changing the point of view can provide a more intuitive understanding: by keeping the camera fixed and rotating the 3D point with the inverse rotation instead, the same trajectory can be obtained.
+Rather than considering the projection of a fixed 3D point when rotating the camera about the origin $o$ by some angle $α$, changing the point of view can provide a more intuitive understanding: by keeping the camera fixed and rotating the 3D point with the inverse rotation instead, the same trajectory can be obtained.
 The path can thus be interpreted as observing a 3D point that travels along a cylindrical surface.

-Assuming that the depth at a given location $x = (x,y)⊤$ is known, the nonlinear path in image space can be reconstructed by backprojecting according to Equation (4), rotating the resulting 3D point X, and finally projecting it with Equation (3).1 When representing the 3D point X in cylindrical coordinates, its change in position is linear in the angle α.
-Let the map φd : R2 → R2 denote the backprojection onto a cylinder with radius d followed by a conversion to cylindrical coordinates.
-Then, knowing two corresponding image points xi and xj measured at angles αi and αj and their radial depth d w.r.t . to the origin o allows to define the nonlinear path in image space
+Assuming that the depth at a given location $x = (x,y)^⊤$ is known, the nonlinear path in image space can be reconstructed by backprojecting according to Equation (4), rotating the resulting 3D point $X$, and finally projecting it with Equation (3).
+When representing the 3D point $X$ in cylindrical coordinates, its change in position is linear in the angle $α$.
+Let the map $φ_d : R^2 → R^2$ denote the backprojection onto a cylinder with radius $d$ followed by a conversion to cylindrical coordinates.
+Then, knowing two corresponding image points $x_i$ and $x_j$ measured at angles $α_i$ and $α_j$ and their radial depth $d$ w.r.t . to the origin $o$ allows to define the nonlinear path in image space

 ``` iheartla